Huynh-Nhu (Mimi) Le

 Naimah Saleem

 Naimah Saleem, LPC, PMH-C, is a Licensed Professional Counselor and Registered Dance/Movement Therapist with over eight years of experience in the behavioral health field.
-Naimah is currently a Perinatal Behavioral Specialist on a PCORI-funded project.
+Naimah is currently a Perinatal Behavioral Specialist on a PCORI-funded project and a 2024 Postpartum Support International (PSI) Alliance of Color Fellow.
 She holds a Perinatal Mental Health Certification from Postpartum Support International and has completed perinatal-specific EMDR training.
 Naimah received her Master of Science from Pratt Institute in Brooklyn, New York, in Dance/Movement Therapy and her Master of Arts in Mental Health Counseling and Wellness from New York University Steinhardt School of Culture, Education and Human Development.
 She has facilitated individual and group therapy in various settings, including schools, inpatient psychiatry, partial hospitalization programs, hospitals, and community-based behavioral health agencies in Washington, DC and New York.
 Naimah is passionate about fostering healing and ending mental health stigma in the African-American community.
 She is honored to continue empowering, educating, and supporting the perinatal population through research and clinical practice.
 At GW, Naimah is a research assistant on the mixed methods study focusing on risk and protective factors for perinatal suicidality.

 Sophia Dalal